jlevy/og-equity-compensation/README.md

 ## How Equity is Granted

-In this section we’ll lay out how equity is granted in practice, including the differences, benefits, and drawbacks of common types of equity.
-We explain restricted stock awards, stock options, and restricted stock units (RSUs), which are the most common forms of equity compensation.
+In this section we’ll lay out how equity is granted in practice, including the differences, benefits, and drawbacks of common types of equity compensation, including restricted stock awards, stock options, and restricted stock units (RSUs).
 We’ll go over a few less common types as well.
 While the [intent](#why-give-equity-compensation) of each kind of equity grant is similar, they differ in many ways, particularly around